plenta/contao-jobs-basic-bundle/README.md

 # Contao Jobs Basic Bundle

 The perfect solution for your job offer site.
+Ideal for job offers in multiple languages.

 Basic Job Manager for Contao (including Google Jobs)
 Open source and free. 🚀